 How does it work?

-A Restricted Crossing U-Turn (RCUT) is an intersection design where side street drivers must turn right onto a divided highway and then make a U-turn at a designated median opening.
-This eliminates the need for left turns or crossing traffic.
+A Restricted Crossing U-Turn (RCUT) is an intersection design where side street drivers must turn right onto a divided highway and then make a U-turn at a designated median opening, eliminating left turns or crossing traffic.
 While it may seem inconvenient to drive a few extra feet for a U-turn, this small change can make a significant difference in saving lives.
-An RCUT intersection requires a change in how drivers cross and turn onto the highway from side roads by preventing direct crossing and left-turn movements.
-An RCUT is sometimes also referred to as a J-Turn.
+Between 2021-2023, the RCUT at US-81 & N-91 (near Humphrey) reduced crashes by 54% and reduced fatalities and injuries by 96%.

 Why does it work?